-The rest of our article is arranged as follows: in \S\ref{sec:set-up}, we clarify the assumptions of the problem and the existence theory related to the well-posedness of the strong solution of the HJB equation.
-In \S\ref{sec:smismooth-Newton-method}, we state the Newton differentiable operator's definition and show this concept for the HJB operator at the continuous level (from $\sobh2(\W)$ to $\leb2(\W)$) and discuss the semismooth Newton method to linearize the HJB equation as well.
-Then we express the linearization procedure algorithmically in the form of Howard's algorithm where we face the problem of solving a second order elliptic equation in nondivergence form.
-For this in \S\ref{sec:Variational-linear} we review the least-squares Galerkin approach involving gradient recovery proposed in \cite{LakkisMousavi:21:article:A-least-squares} to solve linear elliptic PDEs in nondivergence form \changes[]{and recall the main error bounds}.
-In \S\ref{sec:Discretization}, we return to the nonlinear HJB equation and discuss the error analysis of the approximation, including the associated \apriori and \aposteriori error estimates.
-Owing to the \aposteriori error bound we design error indicators to be used in an adaptive refinement strategy.
-We then describe algorithms used during the implementation to approximate the solution of the HJB equation.
-In \S\ref{sec:numerical-experiment} we present two numerical tests that reconcile with the theoretical results.
+In \S\ref{sec:smismooth-Newton-method}, we introduce the concept of Newton differentiability for operators and illustrate its application to the HJB operator in the continuous setting, particularly from $\sobh2(\W)$ to $\leb2(\W)$.
+This is done under the assumption of uniform convergence on the policy operators, as outlined in Assumption~\ref{assum-uniformly-convergent-coefficients}.
+We also discuss the use of the semismooth Newton method for linearizing the HJB equation.
+Subsequently, we present the algorithmic expression of the linearization procedure in the form of Howard's algorithm, which involves solving a second-order elliptic equation in nondivergence form.
+In \S\ref{sec:Variational-linear}, we provide a review of the least-squares Galerkin approach, which includes gradient recovery as proposed in \cite{LakkisMousavi:21:article:A-least-squares}.
+This method is employed to solve linear elliptic PDEs in nondivergence form, and we also revisit the key error bounds associated with it.
+In \S\ref{sec:Discretization}, we return to the nonlinear HJB equation and discuss the error analysis of the approximation, which includes both the associated \apriori and \aposteriori error estimates.
+Owing to the \aposteriori error bound, we design error indicators to be employed in an adaptive refinement strategy.
+Additionally, we outline the algorithms used during the implementation phase to approximate the solution of the HJB equation.
+In \S\ref{sec:numerical-experiment} we present two numerical tests that validate the theoretical results.